swcarpentry/website/_posts/2017/07/2017-07-25-write-blog.md

 title: "Keep Calm and Write a Blog Post"
 date: 2017-07-25
 time: "06:00:00"
-tags: [ "Blog posts", "Community news", "Workshops", "Reports"]
+tags: [ "Blog posts", "Community news", "Workshops", "Reports", "Software Carpentry"]
 ---

 Writing a blog post should not be hard.
 A blank screen can seem very daunting, but if you populate it with a few questions,